 We believe that the current composition of our board has served us well and that our current directors possess relevant experience, skills and qualifications that contribute to a well-functioning board that effectively oversees our long-term strategy.
 As the need arises, we selectively add new board members who have important skill sets, experience or diversity of viewpoint.
 For example, in 2020, our board elected Sandra D. Morgan to serve as a director.
-Ms. Morgan, who is an African American woman, brings to our board a strong legal and regulatory background as an attorney and former Chair of the Nevada Gaming Control Board.
-Our board is composed of directors who have a strong understanding of our business, operational and strategic goals, as well as our industry and the risks we face, and those skillsets have been crucial to our ability to effectively execute on our long-term strategy.
+Ms. Morgan brings to our board a strong legal and regulatory background as an attorney and former Chair of the Nevada Gaming Control Board.
+In 2021, we added the Honorable Halim Dhanidina, who has a strong legal background and understanding of the regulatory landscape and corporate governance.
+Both Ms. Morgan and Judge Dhanidina add to the diversity of our board.
+Our board is composed of mix of directors, some of whom have served on our board since our initial public offering and have a strong understanding of our business, operational and strategic goals, as well as our industry and the risks we face and others who have joined our board in more recent years and bring new skills, experience and perspectives to our board.
+Having directors with a longevity of service and deep understanding of our business has been critical to our ability to effectively execute on our long-term strategy, but we have recognized the importance of adding new highly talented directors to broaden the skills and experience of our board as a whole and add new and diverse viewpoints.
+In the last five years, we have added three diverse directors to our board.